Earning free flights and complimentary hotel rooms doesn’t require riches or celebrity.

 Of course you need to pay it off each month.
 Otherwise the math gets much worse.

 If you bank the points though, you could make out very well.
-Instead of staying in a hovel, you could cash in some points with Hilton and stay at the Boca Raton resort like you see here to the right instead.
+Instead of staying in a hovel, you could cash in some points with Hilton if you have their credit card and stay at the Boca Raton resort like you see here to the right instead.
 Swanky!

 The other option, if you don’t or can’t have another credit card, is to use a loyalty program that goes around the regular loyalty programs.
 The best-known one is probably at Hotels.com, where if you stay 10 nights through them, you get an 11th night free based on the spend average.